SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 The rules uses the following object parameter:

-* Object red range: Range when the system should create major alarms.
+* Object red range: Range when the system should create CRITICAL alarms.
 These values can be edited in the Data Explorer for each data point.

-* Object yellow range: Range when the system should create minor alarms.
+* Object yellow range: Range when the system should create MINOR alarms.
 These values can be edited in the Data Explorer for each data point.

 * Data point library red range: When there is no red range stored in the respective object, then data point library is searched for the configured data point entry and uses the related red range.